hajihyeon/profile/README.md

 # Jihyeon's Profile

-TThis page describes in detail my experience and skills.
+This page describes in detail my experience and skills.

 ## Profile pages

-If you are interested in my experience, please click [here](link:https://hajihyeon.github.io/profile/).
+If you are interested in my experience, please click [here](https://hajihyeon.github.io/profile/).